Kamiako/Alien/README.md

-# Alien Game from Python Crash Course
+# Alien Game 👽 from Python Crash Course
 Completed clone of Space Invaders with instructions from the textbook Python Crash Course, enhanced with sounds effects.

+## 🔧 Eequirements
+- Python 3.8
+- Pygame